 Get your travel insurance ASAP

-Cover limits and terms relating to strike action will vary from insurer to insurer but one thing’s for certain, unless you book your holiday and purchase cover before the strike dates are announced, you will find that insurers will not cover for circumstances that arise as a result, such as flight delays.
-So it makes sense to buy your travel insurance sooner rather than later, as you never quite know when a strike may happen!
+When it comes to cover limits and terms relating to strike action it will vary depending on your travel insurance provider.
+But do bear in mind that it’s a good idea to buy your travel insurance as soon as you’ve booked your holiday.
+Unless you book your holiday and purchase cover before the strike dates are announced, you will find that you will not be covered for things like flight delays, or other strike-related travel issues.
+It’s safer to buy your travel insurance sooner rather than later, because you never quite know when a strike may happen.

-Flight delays due to strike
+Flight delays due to strikes

-If you incur a long flight delay due to strike action you may want to abandon the trip altogether.
-Usually, 12 - 24 hours is required before you can abandon your trip and claim for unused travel costs.
-It’s unlikely you will be able to claim for both delay and cancellation, so it’s worth checking your policy’s terms early to see how you stand before making any decisions.
-It’s also common policy to have checked in for your flight in order to prove your intent to travel, and you must get a letter from your airline carrier to confirm the reason for abandonment if you wish to submit a claim.
+If you are facing a long flight delay due to strike action you may want to abandon the trip altogether.
+It’s usually, 12 to 24 hours before your trip that you can abandon it altogether and claim for unused travel costs.
+It’s unlikely you will be able to claim for both travel delay and abandonment, so it’s worth checking your policy terms early, to see what your specific policy details are before you make any decisions.

 Another common policy rule is that you have to have checked in for your flight in order to prove your intent to travel and that you may need to get a letter from your airline carrier to confirm the reason for you needing to abandon your trip, if you wish to submit a claim.